 12 Million Americans Will Experience A FICO Score Increase on July 1

-One of the biggest changes to credit reports for US consumers is scheduled for July 1 of this year.
+One of the biggest changes to credit reports for US consumers is scheduled for July 1, 2017.
 The bureaus will stop reporting some types of judgments and tax liens.
 As a result, many Americans' FICO scores will go up.

 The National Consumer Assistance Plan (NCAP) enacted by TransUnion, Equifax, and Experian, has a huge effect on how the three credit bureaus’ treat Public Record data on consumers.